tuanngocfun/human-character-detection/README.md

 # Lecture Video Repository

 ## Introduction
-This repository is dedicated to storing and accessing video recordings of lectures via Git Large File Storage (LFS) to ensure efficient handling of large media files.
+This specific branch is dedicated to storing and accessing video recordings of lectures via Git Large File Storage (LFS) to ensure efficient handling of large media files.

 ## Setup Instructions